 1.Educational:

-To consolidate the concept of the importance of favorable natural conditions for the life of organisms;
+Reinforce the concept of the meaning of favorable natural conditions for the life of organisms;

 Show the differences between natural and artificial natural communities;